-Required arguments for point stat
+Required arguments for point_stat

-1. The fcst_file argument indicates the GRIB file containing the model data to be verified.

-- 2. The obs_file argument indicates the NetCDF file containing the point observations to be used for verifying the model. - 3.
+- 1. The fcst_file argument names the GRIB file or the NetCDF output of pcp_combine containing the model data to be verified. - 2.
+The obs_file argument indicates the NetCDF file containing the point observations to be used for verifying the model. - 3.
 The config_file argument indicates the name of the configuration file to be used.
 The contents of the configuration file are discussed below.

-Optional arguments for point stat
+Optional arguments for point_stat

-- 1. The -climo climo_file identifies the GRIB file containing climatological values on the same grid as the forecast file to be used when computing scalar and vector anomaly measures.
+- The -climo climo_file identifies the GRIB file containing climatological values on the same grid as the forecast file to be used when computing scalar and vector anomaly measures.
 If the "climo_file" is not provided, scalar and vector anomaly values will not be computed. - 2.
-The -ncfile netcdf_file may be used to pass additional NetCDF point observation files to be used in the verification. - 3.
-The valid_beg time option in YYYYMMDD[HH[MMSS]] format sets the beginning of the matching time window. - 4.
-The valid_end time option in YYYYMMDD[HH[MMSS]] format sets the end of the matching time window. - 5.
-The -outdir path indicates the directory where output files should be written. - 6.
+The -point_obs netcdf_file may be used to pass additional NetCDF point observation files to be used in the verification. - 3.
+The fcst_valid time option in YYYYMMDD[HH[MMSS]] format sets the valid time of the forecast, for use with files that contain multiple forecasts. - 4.
+The fcst_lead time option in YYYYMMDD[HH[MMSS]] format sets the forecast lead time, for use with files that contain multiple forecasts. - 5.
+The obs_valid_beg time option in YYYYMMDD[HH[MMSS]] format sets the beginning of the observation matching time window. - 6.
+The obs_valid_end time option in YYYYMMDD[HH[MMSS]] format sets the end of the observation matching time window. - 7.
+The -outdir path indicates the directory where output files should be written. - 8.
 The -v level option indicates the desired level of verbosity.
 The value of "level" will override the default setting of 1.
 Setting the verbosity to 0 will make the tool run with no log messages, while increasing the verbosity above 1 will increase the amount of logging.

-An example of the point stat calling sequence is shown below:
+An example of the point_stat calling sequence is shown below:

-In this example, the Point-Stat tool evaluates the model data in the sample_fcst.grb GRIB file using the observations in the NetCDF output of pb2nc, sample_pb.nc applying the configuration options specified in the PointStatConfig file.
+point_stat sample_fcst.grb sample_pb.nc PointStatConfig In this example, the Point-Stat tool evaluates the model data in the sample_fcst.grb GRIB file using the observations in the NetCDF output of pb2nc, sample_pb.nc, applying the configuration options specified in the PointStatConfig file.